thosgood/this-weeks-finds/markdown/101-151/week122.md

 Chicago, then Portugal, and then to one of the most isolated, technologically backwards areas on earth: my parents' house.
-Connected to cyberspace by only the thinnest of threads, writing new issues of This Week's Finds became almost impossible\....
+Connected to cyberspace by only the thinnest of threads, writing new issues of This Week's Finds became almost impossible....

 I did, however, read some newsgroups, and by this means Jim Carr informed me that an article on spin foam models of quantum gravity had